Are you a landlord interested in eviction clean-out prices? Here is a price list.

 However, eviction could be a final resort to take back a property that’s either badly managed or a tenant that defaults on their rent.
 With the tenant evicted, the landlord is left with cleanup responsibilities.

 As a landlord, you want to know what the cost angle is like.
-This is absolutely normal as it helps with budgeting and cleanout preparation.
+This is normal as it helps with budgeting and cleanout preparation.
 If there are damages on the property, such will need to be fixed before cleaning follows.

 Other factors could also come into play.